 First offense The cell phone will be taken from the student and kept in the office until the school day is over.
 Second offense The cell phone will be taken from the student, and a parent/guardian will be notified of the violation.
-A detention will be issued.
 The student may pick up their phone at the end of the school day.
 Third offense The phone will be taken from the student and kept in the office until a parent is able to come and pick up the phone.
-A detention will be issued.